Aarhus University, Department of Archaeology and Heritage Studies

 - a maximum of five publications

-- conduct their research independently through a collaborative ethos within the EMoC team on the study of historical archaeological collections relating to, and emanating from, St Croix
+- to conduct their research independently through a collaborative ethos within the EMoC team on the study of historical archaeological collections relating to, and emanating from, St Croix

-- to maintain the project Deep Heritage Map and project website, including adding new material derived from their fieldwork.
+- to add research findings to the project’s Deep Heritage Map and project website, when relevant

-- co-Lead on producing a public-orientated, and academically rigorous, output entitled ‘St Croix in 50 Objects’.
+- to co-lead in producing a public-orientated, and academically rigorous, output provisionally entitled ‘St Croix in 50 Objects’

-- present their research at international meetings and publish results in peer-reviewed, international scientific journals
+- to present their research at international meetings and publish results in peer-reviewed, international scientific journals

-- contribute to the organisation of research workshops and international conferences hosted at Aarhus University and on St Croix.
+- to contribute to the organisation of research workshops and international conferences hosted at Aarhus University and on St Croix

 Applicants must document:

-- an international research profile with relevant publications or potential to achieve such a profile.
+- an international research profile with relevant publications, or the potential to achieve such a profile

-- knowledge of historic Danish colonialism, especially in the Caribbean, and the relationship between archaeology, heritage and colonialism.
+- knowledge of historical Danish colonialism, especially in the Caribbean, and of the relationship between archaeology and colonialism

 The application must be submitted in English.